 At best your trip around the world will be all fun and without any greater problems.
 Most likely you will get into trouble at some point though.
 That can be anything from a broken or stolen debit card to problems with your tenants.
 It will be unnecessarily hard to deal with such matters while you are abroad.
 Therefore a reliable contact person at home is almost a must.

 At least you are supposed to gather all relevant information for your contact person.
-The person that agreed on taking care of your matters while you are gone shouldn’t be in need to search for your documents, in case something happens.
+The person that agreed on taking care of your matters, while you are gone, shouldn’t be in need to search for your documents.
 Prepare a folder where everything is neatly sorted.
 Upon coming back home you should have some extra goodies for that person with you.
 Below is a list of the most important things your folder should contain.

 - Your contact information.
 Especially if you chose one of your parents as your contact person.
 Make sure to have established ways of communication.
 Test everything atleast once before you leave.